Spring 2019: Kendall Sharp, BA

 “Advancing programs and policies that prevent DWCB and obesity among youth and address disparities in these outcomes is critical.
 Public health offers so many opportunities to be a catalyst for change, particularly among underserved populations.
 My goal is to translate knowledge and research into practice to work towards improved and equitable health outcomes for youth.” -Monica

 Even at this early stage in her career, Monica has a wealth of experience working for health equity and social justice in diverse communities.
 This past year, Monica was awarded a highly competitive Albert Schweitzer Fellowship to support her work to reduce the amount of sugar-sweetened beverages Boston youth drink.
 Her project centered on youth-led advocacy in collaboration with Sociedad Latina, a non-profit organization that serves middle and high school youth from Boston Public Schools.
-In addition, she is a co-instructor with a school-wide public health foundations course at HSPH and works as an evaluation consultant with the Centers for Disease Control and Prevention, Department of Housing and Urban Development, and National Coalition to End Childhood Lead Poisoning with the Green and Healthy Homes Initiative.
-She graduated with her doctor of science degree from HSPH this May.
+In addition, she is a co-instructor with a school-wide public health foundations course at the Harvard Chan School and works as an evaluation consultant with the Centers for Disease Control and Prevention, Department of Housing and Urban Development, and National Coalition to End Childhood Lead Poisoning with the Green and Healthy Homes Initiative.
+She graduated with her doctor of science degree from the Harvard Chan School this May.

-Postscript: Monica received her ScD from HSPH in spring 2012.
+Postscript: Monica received her ScD from the Harvard Chan School in spring 2012.